Gastón Brugman: Parma

-On 1 August 2019, Serie A side Parma announced the signing of Brugman on a season long loan deal with an obligation to buy.
+On 1 August 2019, Serie A side Parma announced the signing of Brugman on a season-long loan with an obligation to buy.

 Loan to Real Oviedo

 On 1 September 2021, he joined Spanish club Oviedo on loan.

 LA Galaxy

 On 6 July 2022, Brugman joined Major League Soccer club LA Galaxy on a three-and-a-half-year contract.
+He was the MVP of MLS Cup 2024, providing the assist on the opening goal scored by Joseph Paintsil.

+Nashville SC

+On 19 December 2024, Brugman was traded to Major League Soccer club Nashville SC.

 International career

-In November 2009 he made his debut for Uruguay U17 in the match against Spain U17, which ended in favor of Spain in a penalty shootout.
+In November 2009, he made his debut for Uruguay U17 in a match against Spain U17, which Spain won on penalties.